tsnoad/EMET2007/source/course_outline.rst

 Midterm exam                       Week 7                  25%

-Assignment 2                       Friday, week 13         10%
+Assignment 2                       Thursday, week 13       10%

 Final exam                         TBA                     45%

 Tute participation                 Throughout              10%
 ===============================    ==================      ==========

-Note, all assessment items are **compulsory**.
-If you miss any one item without approval by the School or College, you will fail the entire course!
+Note, the midterm and final exams are **compulsory**.
+If you miss any exam without approval by the School or College, you will fail the entire course!